inlets/inlets-pro/README.md

 You can get incoming networking (ingress) to any:

+* Command & control of Point of Sale / IoT devices
-* SSH access to a Raspberry Pi
+* SSH access to home-lab or Raspberry Pi
 * TCP services running on Linux, Windows or MacOS
 * The API of your Kubernetes cluster
 * A VM or Docker container